 There are a variety of interesting tours in Historic Downtown Wilmington.
 Guided horsedrawn carriage tours methodically step you along Wilmington streets’ historic sites and Colonial, Antebellum and Victorian architecture.
 Similarly, trolley tours and walking tours highlight the Port City’s past and present.
 There are also garden, food, pub, haunted, and Hollywood film and television location tours.

 Take a daytime or moonlight scenic cruise with tour guides up and down the Cape Fear River and over to the beaches.
 These pleasurable cruises are run daily by experienced mariners.
 Boat charters are available.

-First-time tourists are surprised and pleased to discover the multitude of diverse things to do in Wilmington and nearby beaches.
+A first-time visitor is surprised and pleased to discover the multitude of diverse things to do in Wilmington and nearby beaches.
 We suggest you review all the great options in this Wilmington NC Visitor Center and peruse the entire site digging down multiple levels within the menus to find your favorites.
-Take advantage of VisitWilmingtonNC.com™ on your phone to easily locate destinations while walking around the city.
+Take advantage of VisitWilmingtonNC.com on your phone to easily locate destinations while walking around the city.

 New Hanover County Parks & Gardens proudly maintains over 25 parks and athletic facilities.
 The department manages over 2,800 acres of green space, sporting areas, boat ramps, fishing areas, public spaces, walking trails and non-park properties, including historic Airlie Gardens.